top of page

 • Abrupt schedule changes

-• Financial reflection
+• Financial reflections

 • Emotional residue from the holidays